scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/belgium.md

 ![An image of Belgium outlined on a map](/assets/images/country_maps/08-Belgium.png)

 ## The benefits of selling to Belgium
-The World Bank rates Belgium as the 45th easiest country in the world to do business with.
+The [World Bank](http://www.doingbusiness.org/en/rankings) rates Belgium as the 45th easiest country in the world to do business with.

-This is because Belgium has:
+Belgium’s a good place to export to because it has:

 * excellent transport networks
 * a strategic location in Europe

-Belgium is also a good place for Scottish businesses to export to because:
+It's also a good place for Scottish businesses to export to because:

 * UK brands are trusted there
 * English is widely spoken in business there